 The following guidelines pertain to courses that have a written examination.
 The passing grade for a written examination is 74%.
-Students who fail an examination and score two standard deviations or more below the mean on a written examination will be offered a retake examination within 14 calendar days of receiving the examination grade.
-It is the student's responsibility to contact the course coordinator after receiving the examination grade to discuss remediation and the retake examination.
+Students who fail an examination and score two standard deviations or more below the mean on a written examination will be offered a retake examination.
+The course instructor will notify the student that they have scored more than two standard deviations below the mean and provide details about remediation and the retake examination, including a timeline for completing the retake.
+It is the student's responsibility to contact the course coordinator after receiving that information to discuss remediation and the retake examination.
 The details of the remediation and retake examination are at the discretion of the course coordinator.
 If the student earns greater than or equal to a 74% on the retake examination, a score of 74% will be recorded and applied to compute the final averaged course grade.
 If the student earns below 74% on the retake examination, the earned score on the retake examination will be recorded and applied to compute the final averaged course grade.

 A student is only allowed one retake written examination in a given course.
-A maximum of two retake written examinations will be given during the first academic year (Fall MS1, Spring MS1), and a maximum of two retake written examinations will be given during the second academic year (Summer MS2, Fall MS2).
+A maximum of three retake written examinations will be given during the first academic year (Fall, Spring, Summer), and a maximum of one retake written examination will be given during the second academic year (Fall).
 Retake written examinations must be completed prior to the start of the subsequent semester.